JMSLab/eventstudyr/cran-comments.md

 ## Package changes

- * dropped unused example datasets
+ * dropped unnecessary example data
- * improved the functionality for `EventStudy()` in a backwards compatible manner (hence, we increment the minor version number)
+ * backwards compatible improvement to `EventStudy()` to streamline first-differencing and allow for gaps in panel